-Daphne Lundi is Senior Policy Advisor with the NYC Mayor’s Office of Recovery and Resiliency.
+Daphne Lundi is a Deputy Director with the NYC Mayor’s Office of Recovery and Resiliency.
 Prior to that she was an urban planner at the NYC Department of City Planning focused on climate resilience and neighborhood planning.
 She is the Vice Chair of APA New York Metro Chapter Diversity Committee where she organizes workshops to introduces NYC students to urban planning and design.
 She also serves as an Advisory Board Member for the Octavia Project, a science-fiction summer program for teen girls and non-binary youth that uses the lens of science fiction to explore computer science, engineering, writing, and design.
 She is a 2017 Urban Design Forum Forefront Fellow.

 Justin Garrett Moore

-Urban Design, Planning, & Policy
+Urban Design, Planning & Development